JaneliaSciComp/spoke/README.md

 Hardware (coming soon):

 ## Launching Spoke
-numbers vs bullets?
-Prefer numbers
 1. Launch SpikeGLX
 2. Establish connection between Spoke to SpikeGLX
-  a.
-Open SpikeGLX dialog 'Options/Command Server Settings...'.
+  A. Open SpikeGLX dialog 'Options/Command Server Settings...'.
-  b.
-Click 'Enable Remote Command Server' and then click 'My Address'.
+  B. Click 'Enable Remote Command Server' and then click 'My Address'.
-  c.
-(If Spoke is on separate machine) Write down the IP address; you'll need to type that into the MATLAB client code.
+  C. (If Spoke is on separate machine) Write down the IP address; you'll need to type that into the MATLAB client code.
 3. Launch MATLAB
-  a.
-If not done already, [add root folder and subfolders to MATLAB path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)
+  A. If not done already, [add root folder and subfolders to MATLAB path](https://www.mathworks.com/help/matlab/matlab_env/add-remove-or-reorder-folders-on-the-search-path.html)
 4. Launch Spoke
-  a.
-If Spoke is on same machine; enter "spoke" on the MATLAB command line
+  B. If Spoke is on same machine; enter "spoke" on the MATLAB command line
-  b.
-If Spoke is on separate machine; enter "spoke('\<SpikeGLX IP address\>')" on the MATLAB command line
+  C. If Spoke is on separate machine; enter "spoke('\<SpikeGLX IP address\>')" on the MATLAB command line

 ## Running Spoke
 Spoke currently has three modes of selective data display: